OCT 20-21, HUNTERS POINT SHIPYARD

-Crampton’s still life paintings include a sentient animal gazing out at the viewer, as a witness to modern life, and in conversation with classical scenes.
-The addition of modern detritus raises questions about our future and our collections of stuff.
+Crampton’s dream-like still life paintings include a sentient animal gazing out at the viewer, as a witness to modern life.
+The works raise questions about our relationships with animals, the future and our collections of stuff.
 The animals may interact with the items but they possess a different relationship to them.

 By using a realistic style, the common becomes nostalgic and humorous.
 Crampton works from life, sketching directly on canvas with brush, and then adding layers of color glazes.

 Carolyn Crampton, grew up near New York City, but spent a childhood summer in Europe, visiting countless museums.
 The feeling of being at home with the paintings forged her desire to be an artist.
 Other influences are Mort Drucker and Charles Addams.